billbuchanan/csn09112/week02_ids/lab/README.md

 | 3.
 Can you ping 8.8.8.8? | Yes/No |
 | 3.
 Can you ping google.com | Yes/No |

-The answer to the first three should now be Yes, but the last one should be No, as the firewall will be blocking DNS traffic.
-For this we need to enable Port 53 UDP traffic from the DMZ.
+The answer to the first three should now be Yes, but the last one should be No, as the firewall will be blocking DNS traffic from the DMZ network (OPT1).
+For this, we need to enable Port 53 UDP traffic from the DMZ.
 As we did before, go and enable this rule on the firewall, and commit it.

 | | |
 |-|-|